[Exclusive] No role for EU in Nagorno-Karabakh peacekeeping, Russia says

 Winners and losers

-It amounted to Armenian "capitulation", according to Azerbaijan president Ilham Aliyev, and saw Azeris dancing in the streets of Baku.
+It amounted to Armenian "capitulation", according to Azerbaijan president Ilham Aliyev, and saw people dancing in the streets of Baku.

-It was "painful", according to Armenian president Nikol Pashinyan, and led to anti-government riots in Yerevan.
+It was "painful", according to Armenian prime minister Nikol Pashinyan, and led to anti-government riots in Yerevan.

-And the outcome was widely seen by analysts from think-tanks such as Carnegie Europe and the European Council for Foreign Relations (ECFR) as an embarrassment for the EU and Nato, whose member state Turkey, fuelled the conflict, using drones it bought from fellow Nato states.
+And the outcome was widely seen by analysts, from think-tanks such as the European Council for Foreign Relations (ECFR) and the Carnegie Endowment for International Peace, as an embarrassment for the EU and for Nato, whose member state Turkey fuelled the conflict, using high-tech drones it bought from fellow Nato states.

 "The real winners are Turkey and Russia.
-Moscow tightened the screws of its control of Armenia ... and Turkey got a much better share of influence in the South Caucasus," the ECFR's Nicu Popescu said,
+Moscow tightened the screws of its control of Armenia ... and Turkey got a much better share of influence in the South Caucasus," the ECFR's Nicu Popescu said on Twitter.

-"The West comes out as a big loser, because Europeans and Americans were not able to step up to the plate," Carnegie Europe's Paul Stronski said.
+"The West comes out as a big loser, because Europeans and Americans were not able to step up to the plate," Carnegie's Paul Stronski told this website from Washington.

 For Setrakian, the best thing the EU could do now, is to pour in support for Pashinyan inside Armenia, to help stop his democratic government being overthrown by Russia-friendly oligarchs.

-But for Russia's Chizhov, France and the US, who, together with Russia, co-chair the so-called Minsk Group which had tried to keep the peace for the past 30 years of frozen conflict, will have a role to play in negotiating the long-term future of the region.
+But for Russia's Chizhov, France and the US, who, together with Russia, co-chair the so-called Minsk Group, which had tried to keep the peace for the past 30 years of frozen conflict, will have a role to play in negotiating the long-term future of the region.

 "At some point, the diplomatic negotiating process will have to restart to deal with long-term issues, including the final status of Nagorno-Karabakh," he said.

-"I haven't seen any viable alternative to that [the Minsk Group]," he added, on which structures might be tasked with the job.
+"I haven't seen any viable alternative to that [the Minsk Group]," he added, on which structure might do the job.

-But even if the West came out as a loser, the conflict also posed questions on the viability of the Collective Security Treaty Organisation (CSTO), a Russia-led defence alliance of six former Soviet states, which was meant to protect its members, including Armenia, from external aggression.
+But if the West came out as a loser, the conflict also posed questions on the viability of the Collective Security Treaty Organisation (CSTO), a Russia-led defence alliance of six former-Soviet states, which was meant to protect its members, including Armenia, from external aggression.

-Pashinyan had called for CSTO support, which never came, because, for the Kremlin, Azerbaijan never attacked Armenia itself, despite multiple reports of strikes inside Armenian territory.

-One of those strikes even saw an Azeri missile shoot down a Russian military helicopter over Armenia on Monday, killing two crew members.

 Russian protection

+Pashinyan had called for CSTO help, which never came, because, for the Kremlin, Azerbaijan never attacked Armenia itself, despite multiple reports of strikes inside Armenian territory.

+One of those strikes even saw an Azeri rocket shoot down a Russian military helicopter over Armenia on Monday, killing two crew members.

-But for Chizhov, that was not enough to trigger CSTO mutual defence.
+But for Chizhov, that was not enough to merit CSTO mutual defence.

-"This is a very unfortunate accident which the Azerbaijani ministry of defence has acknowledged," he said.
+"This is a very unfortunate accident which the Azerbaijani ministry of defence has acknowledged," he told EUobserver.

-"The helicopter was shot in Armenian airspace - that's true - shot by a manpad [Man-portable air defence system] from the ground.
-And the place where the manpad was presumably Azerbaijan, I understand, perhaps in the autonomous Azerbaijani region of Nakhchivan," Chizhov added.
+"The helicopter was shot in Armenian airspace - that's true - shot by a manpad [man-portable air defence system] from the ground.
+And the place where the manpad was, was presumably Azerbaijan, I understand from geography, perhaps the Nakhchivan autonomous region of Azerbaijan," Chizhov added.

 "[But] I wouldn't call it an act of aggression, it was a tragic mistake," he said.